• Skip to primary navigation

 Ingredients

-• 1 Cup pigeon pea lentil (arhar dal)
+• 1 Cup split pigeon peas (toor dal)

-• 1 drumstick, cleaned and chopped into 1 inch pieces
+• 1 drumstick, peeled and cut into one inch pieces

 • 2 teaspoon turmeric powder